rajnishgarg672/mulesoft-payment-gateway-sys-api/README.md

 + click on Add.
 + Set new environment variable as "Name" : env and "Value" : sandbox
 + Set new environment variable as "Name" : masterKey and "Value" : *********************************
++ Click on Arguments tab and type -Danypoint.platform.gatekeeper=disabled and apply. for disabling the auto discovery.

 ## Running on CloudHub <a name="runoncloudhub"/>